What they do

 Meter readers work in and around a range of residential and commercial locations.
 They do a lot of walking and driving within a specific area, and are required to work in most weather conditions.
 They usually work regular hours, but their shifts may be less than eight hours a day.
 They may work on weekends on occasion.
 They are often required to carry some official identification and wear a uniform.

 Meter readers use hand-held electronic devices that catalogue and store records.
 They also use keys and electronic security devices to enter buildings to read meters.
 They use computers to download the information they record whilst in the field.

 Education and training

-You can work as a meter reader without any formal qualifications and get training on the job.
-However, your chances of gaining employment may be improved if you have experience in customer service, maintaining equipment, and are physically fit.
+It is possible to work as a meter reader without any formal qualifications and get training on the job.
+However, your chances of gaining employment may be improved if you have experience in customer service, maintaining equipment and are physically fit.

 Required registration and licensing

 To work as a meter reader in Western Australia you will need to hold a current unrestricted ‘C’ class driver’s licence from the Department of Transport.